aws/aws-app-mesh-examples/walkthroughs/howto-k8s-envoy-logging-custom-format/README.md

 ## Overview
-This example shows how http routes can use headers for matching incoming requests.
+This example shows how to custom format Envoy access logs using either json or custom string.

 ## Prerequisites
 1. [Walkthrough: App Mesh with EKS](../eks/)